Prepared by Susan Wilkes, PhD

 St. Patrick, the other patron saint of Ireland, was actually born in Britain.
 From two pieces of literature written in the 5th century by Patrick himself, we learn he was taken as a slave to Ireland when he was 16.
 After seven years there, he made his way back to Britain but a series of dreams led him to return to Ireland.
 Many of the tales told about Patrick, such as defeating the Druid henchmen or driving the snakes out of Ireland, came from later writings promoting him for the sainthood.
 While it is difficult to discern fact from legend in these tales, it is clear that Patrick’s work in spreading the Gospel was successful.
 Monasteries founded by Patrick and others became centers of power and artistic achievement.

-Solas Bhríde (Brigid’s light) is a small Christian Center in Kildare, Ireland which has as its focus Brigid and Celtic Christianity.
+Solas Bhríde (Brigid’s light) is a small Christian center in Kildare, Ireland which has as its focus Brigid and Celtic Christianity.
 It seeks to unfold the legacy of Brigid of Kildare and its relevance for the modern world.
-The Centre welcomes people of all faiths and no faith.
+The center welcomes people of all faiths and no faith.

 St. Stephen’s Episcopal Church in Richmond, Virginia, offers a popular Celtic worship service each Sunday at 5:30 pm.
 An annual class in Celtic spirituality is offered each winter.